aosabook/500lines/objmodel/chapter.md

 The object model we will start out with is a majorly simplified version of that of Smalltalk.
-It will have classes and instances of them, the ability to read and write attributes into objects, the ability to send messages to objects and the ability for a class to be a subclass of another classes.
+It will have classes and instances of them, the ability to read and write attributes into objects, the ability to send messages to objects and the ability for a class to be a subclass of another class.

-The interface to these features is represented by a shared base class ``Base`` that defines a number of methods:
+The interface to these features is represented by a shared base class ``Base`` that exposes a number of methods:

 ````python
 class Base(object):